 Tennis Rules- Applicable for Coed Tennis

-The team consists of two men’s and women’s singles and one each men’s, women’s and mixed doubles and a maximum of three substitutes.
+The team consists of three men’s and women’s singles and three mixed doubles and three substitutes.
+The women’s singles, men’s singles, and mixed doubles matches will all be played separately, according to the schedule.
+The minimum number of players required is enough to field two matches - two men/women for men’s/women’s singles and two pairs for mixed doubles.
 There are no substitutions in singles play, however, one and only one substitution may occur in each doubles match.
 The substituting player may enter only at the beginning of a game or after an injury.
 A substituted player may not reenter the match.
 If a substitute enters the game and he/she or his/her partner is injured the match is defaulted.
 Any player may participate in only one singles or one doubles match per day.
 Players and doubles teams should play in positions respective of their skill level and captains must make all attempts to avoid ‘stacking’.
 At every match each team must fill the game roster from the first skill position downward and vacancies from the last skill position upward.
 Men or women may not substitute for each other in order to complete a team roster.
 Teams qualifying for the playoffs must present to the Intramural Director prior to the first match a college ladder of both singles and doubles players.
 Captains are expected to assemble the playoff ladder using regular season games as a guide.
 For example, singles and doubles players should be ranked separately in order of skill and games played.
 No singles players should be placed in the doubles ranking and vice versa.
 Only players who played at least once during the regular season may participate in the playoffs (appeals/exceptions must be directed to the Director 24 hours prior to the match).
+Playoff matchups will be determined separately for women’s singles, men’s singles, and mixed doubles play.

 THE MATCH **USTA rules apply, with the following exceptions: